What sweaty rugby players can teach you about acing winning meeting skills

 And decisions don’t get made.

-Enter one fabulous rugby rule that can help save the day.
+Enter one fabulous rugby rule that can help save the day and help you show others that you’re a good listener, can interrupt politely, and lead the meeting effectively.

 It’s a rule that’s put in place to stop time wasting and a tactical way of stalling for time to take a breather and boost defences.